revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

 <blockquote>

-To avoid exception exception in java you can :
+To avoid exception exception in Java you can :

 1. Check for null values: Whenever you are working with an object, check whether it is null before using it.
 This can help to avoid NullPointerExceptions.